geoserver/geoserver-cloud/docs/dockerhub/geoserver-cloud-gateway.md

 - CORS configuration via `globalcors`
 - Prometheus metrics and Spring Boot Actuator health endpoints

-Starting with GeoServer Cloud 3.0.0 this replaces the previous reactive gateway, still available as [`geoservercloud/geoserver-cloud-gateway-webflux`](https://hub.docker.com/r/geoservercloud/geoserver-cloud-gateway-webflux) and scheduled for removal in 3.1.0.
+Starting with GeoServer Cloud 3.0.0 this replaces the previous reactive (WebFlux) gateway.
+The [`geoservercloud/geoserver-cloud-gateway-webflux`](https://hub.docker.com/r/geoservercloud/geoserver-cloud-gateway-webflux) image was published for 3.0.0 only and was removed in 3.1.0.

 ## Tags